rgeraldes24/solc/docs/yul.rst

 ==============

 The following example program is written in the EVM dialect and computes exponentiation.
-It can be compiled using ``solc --strict-assembly``.
+It can be compiled using ``hypc --strict-assembly``.
 The builtin functions ``mul`` and ``div`` compute product and division, respectively.

 .. code-block:: yul